-In order to complete the design and physical works, various Asset Management System (AMS) tools need to be modified to enable efficient design and construction of the network balancing scope.
+- The single or three phase LV balancing capacitor solution needs to be developed.
+As touched on above, this is a new asset that will need to be fully engineered resulting in the development of new specifications, designs, standards, testing, procedures and training of impacted personnel. - In order to complete the design and physical works, various AMS tools need to be modified to enable efficient design and construction of the network balancing scope.
 Improving existing AMS tools such DOMS, SDME, Sincal, SCADA and SAP allow designers to leverage from existing network data information to highlight and calculate areas of work for a feeder.
 For example, high voltage aerial bundle cable or single phase sections can be highlighted complete with phasing information and route length in kilometers.
 This will assist in estimating the present out of balance and consequently determine the engineering solution for that area.
-Improvements to these tools will also feed into protection reviews to identify opportunities where fuses can be removed or replaced.
+Improvements to these tools will also feed into protection reviews to identify opportunities where fuses can be removed or replaced. - As referred to above, phasing data will need to be validated and in order to ensure accuracy of information, phase identification tools will be purchased.
+Due to the amount of phasing information to be validated and the allowable time to complete the works, 10 additional identification tools with 2 additional base stations will be purchased and divided evenly across our regional network areas.
+Training on tool usage and updates to relevant documents are other works that will accompany this exercise.